 Teeth extractions are a last resort for every dentist.
 Sometimes, though, they are unavoidable and, in fact, necessary to preserve oral health.
-At Pro Dental Care in South Elgin and Sleepy Hollow, IL, Dr. Rick Brar and his dental team take a conservative approach and do everything possible to save a damaged tooth before recommending extraction, while always making the best choice for your individual oral health.
+At Capitol Square Dental in Columbus, OH, Dr. Mehrdad Safavian and his dental team take a conservative approach and do everything possible to save a damaged tooth before recommending extraction, while always making the best choice for your individual oral health.

 Reasons Patients Need Teeth Extractions